zapier/visual-builder/docs/_partners/zap-templates.md

 Finally, when your Zap Template is ready for public release, select the `For review` option on your Zap Template Visibility menu, and click _Save_ again.
 That submits the Zap Template to our team to review the Zap Template and ensure it works as expected and meets our standards.

-> **Note**: Zapier will only approve Zap Templates that include either public integrations or integrations that have applied for public release.
+> **Note**: Zapier will only approve Zap Templates that include public integrations.

-We'll then contact you, typically within a couple of weeks, after reviewing your Zap Template(s).
-If your Zap Templates pass the tests, we will mark them as public to automatically have them show up on your app's App Directory page, inside select partners' apps and sites, and in Zapier's onboarding experience.

-Then make some more Zap Templates.
+Please allow for up to 14 days for Zap Template reviews.
+These are processed on a first in, first out basis, and you will rceive automatic emails the day after any of your Zap templates are Published or Rejected.

+If they were Rejected, please see the email you received for rejection reasons - after making the noted edits, please re-submit.

 Every Zapier integration must have at least 10 Zap Templates, and the more you make, the easier it will be to start using your Zapier integration.
 Open the [Zap Template Creator](https://zapier.com/developer/zap-templates/create) again and create any more Zap Templates you want.

+Once Zap Templates are published, they will show up on your app's App Directory page, surface anywhere Zap Templates are embedded (like our blog and even inside other Partners' Zapier experience), and in Zapier's product flow.

 ## Promote Your Zap Templates